 Type of Claim / JurisdictionDiscrimination and Equality

 Mr Kaltoft was a childminder who was morbidly obese, with a BMI of 54.
 He was dismissed by a council in Denmark and claimed it was because of his obesity, which he said amounted to a disability.
 A Danish court referred four questions to the CJEU:

 A. Is it contrary to EU law, as expressed, for example, in Article 6 TEU concerning fundamental rights, generally or particularly for a public-sector employer to discriminate on grounds of obesity in the labour market?

-B. If there is an EU prohibition of discrimination on grounds of obesity, is it directly applicable as between a Danish citizen and his
+B. If there is an EU prohibition of discrimination on grounds of obesity, is it directly applicable as between a Danish citizen and his employer, a public authority?

 Already a subscriber?